lsst-sqre/sqr-075/index.rst

 This naturally implies ``test/`` directories that are also in the ``server/`` and ``client/`` directories.

 Only Python unit tests are needed in the ``server/tests`` directory, though, because the client and its models can be used in the server endpoint tests.
-Add extra tests for the client library is superfluous.
+Adding extra tests for the client library is superfluous.

 Linting the client and server code bases
 ----------------------------------------